Note 2 - Summary of Significant Accounting Policies

 notcharge interest on past-due trade receivables.

-$0.7million, respectively.
+.
 Trade receivables are written off when deemed uncollectible.
 Recoveries of trade receivables previously written off are recorded when received.
-The decline in our allowance for doubtful accounts from

 Inventory consists primarily of replacement parts for concrete pumping equipment.
 Inventories are stated at the lower of cost (

-first-out method) or market.
-The Company evaluates inventory and records an allowance for obsolete and slow-moving inventory to account for cost adjustments to market.
+first-out method) or net realizable value.
+The Company evaluates inventory and records an allowance for obsolete and slow- moving inventory to account for cost adjustments to market.
 Based on management’s analysis,

-The Financial Accounting Standard Board’s (FASB’s) standard on fair value measurements establishes a fair value hierarchy that requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The Financial Accounting Standard Board's (the “FASB”) standard on fair value measurements establishes a fair value hierarchy that requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 A financial instrument’s categorization within the fair value hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
+This standard establishes

 threelevels of inputs that